-Sugar is in almost 80% of our food supply, with many Australians consuming in excess of 30 added teaspoons a day in sugar.
-The World Health Organisation recommends just six.
+Sugar is in almost 80% of our food supply, with many Australians consuming in excess of 14 teaspoons of added sugar a day.
+The World Health Organization recommends just six.

-Junk and high sugar foods intake is being increasingly linked to impaired energy, cognition, learning and mood.
+Food high in added sugar is increasingly being linked to impaired energy, cognition, learning and mood.

-Given most Australians spend about one third of their life at work, it’s no surprise the workplace directly influences the physical, mental, economic and social wellbeing of employees – which has a wider effect on their families and society.
+Given most Australians spend about one-third of their life at work, it’s no surprise the workplace directly influences the physical, mental, economic and social wellbeing of employees.
+This can have a broader effect on their families and society.

-The reality is that healthy eating is not only important for maintaining your health but also for maximizing work productivity – making workplace wellness an investment in your people and the bottom line.
-Research has revealed that employees who consume an unhealthy diet are 66 percent more likely to experience a loss in productivity compared to those who regularly eat fresh fruits, vegetables, low-fat foods and whole grains.
+The reality is that healthy eating is not only crucial for maintaining your health but also for maximising work productivity – making workplace wellness an investment in your people and the bottom line.
+Research has revealed that employees who consume an unhealthy diet are 66% more likely to experience a loss in productivity compared to those who’s diet consists of mostly whole fresh foods.

 In our experience, when it comes to workplace wellness, organisations generally struggle to apply a one size fits all approach, given varied literacy, fitness and health levels of their employee base.